The Adventure of the Musgrave Ritual: Film and television

 The story was adapted for the 1912 French-British Éclair film series as a silent short film.

 It was also adapted as a short film as part of the Stoll film series.
 The film was released in 1922.

 The 1943 film Sherlock Holmes Faces Death, part of the Basil Rathbone/Nigel Bruce series of films, loosely adapted the story, though the ritual was completely re-written to represent a chess game played on the floor of the Musgrave mansion.
 Also the treasure is a land grant that was given to the Musgraves by Henry VIII instead of the lost crown of Charles I.

+The story was adapted for the 1954 television series, Sherlock Holmes, there titled "The Case of the Greystone Inscription".

 The story was adapted for the 1965 BBC series Sherlock Holmes with Peter Cushing.
 The episode is now lost.

 The story was adapted for an episode of Sherlock Holmes, the Granada Television series starring Jeremy Brett.
 The episode deviated from the original by including Watson in the adventure; the story nods to the framing device of the original by having Holmes, not looking forward to the trip, remark that he intends to organise some of his old cases before he met Watson in order to keep himself occupied.
 In addition, the story features an actual oak tree, which Holmes describes as "a patriarch among oaks, one of the most magnificent trees that I have ever seen."
 In the Granada film version, however, Holmes utilizes a weathervane in the shape of an oak perched on top of the Musgrave mansion to solve the mysterious ritual.
 At the very end of the teleplay, Rachel's body is shown to have been found after having floated up from the mere.
 Further, the 12th line of the ritual is adapted to suit the scenery and the 5th and 6th lines are omitted.
 It was filmed in the 400-year-old Baddesley Clinton Manor House near Birmingham, UK.
 This house was the Musgrave home in the TV episode.
-In the original story, this was one of Holmes early cases just after he had graduated from college; in the adaptation, the time sequence is moved to when Holmes had partnered with Watson to solve mysteries.
+In the original story, this was one of Holmes' early cases just after he had graduated from college; in the adaptation, the time sequence is moved to when Holmes had partnered with Watson to solve mysteries.